hoytpr/git-beginner/motivations_and_disclaimers.md

 - This small example is not intended to be anything close to a definitive model for how to use GitHub, or a consensus pedagogy for how Maintainers use GitHub.
 This was motivated by my own failures and frustrations.
-There are myriad rules and conventions that surround the proper use of GitHub but they are often buried in long and well-intentioned instructions or tutorials filled with the specialized jargon we all use based on our unique and specialized education.
+There are myriad rules and conventions that surround the proper use of GitHub but they are often buried in long and well-intentioned instructions or tutorials filled with the jargon we all use based on our unique and specialized education.
 - Entering into, or even asymptoting toward, a new discipline can be a wonderful part of a lifelong learning process.
 But we all have different personal experiences while learning GitHub, varying from agonizing effort to simplistic boredom.